KrstlSkll69/vc-snippets/README.md

 ----

-<span style="font-size:0.5em;">Disclaimer: While yes my CSS snippets are in [Faf4's ThemeLibrary](https://github.com/Faf4a/ThemeLibrary) they use `@imports` that lead here, so i cant guarantee no problems/issues with them </span>
+Disclaimer: While yes my CSS snippets are in [Faf4's ThemeLibrary](https://github.com/Faf4a/ThemeLibrary) they use `@imports` that lead here, so i cant guarantee no problems/issues with them